Gluten Free Peach Cobbler

 Serving Suggestions

-This juicy peach cobbler is amazing as it is, or you can never go wrong with a scoop of ice cream and a sprinkle of cinnamon!
+This juicy peach cobbler is amazing as it is, or you can never go wrong with a scoop of vanilla ice cream and a sprinkle of cinnamon!
 Or try these other easy topping ideas:

 A bowl of gluten free peach cobbler topped with vanilla ice cream, with a spoon.